neutralinojs/neutralinojs.github.io/docs/api/window.md

 title: Neutralino.window
 ---

 The `Neutralino.window` namespace contains methods related to the current native window instance.
 This namespace's methods will work only for the [`window`](/docs/configuration/modes#window) mode.

 ## window.setTitle(title)
 Sets the title of the native window.

 ### Parameters
-- `title`: Title of the window as a string.
+- `title` String (optional): Title of the window.
+Clears the title, if the function was called without the parameter.

 ```js
 await Neutralino.window.setTitle('New title');